 - Take a picture.
 Create a new item in the app by taking a picture of the QR barcode in the Filevine Portal.
 Once the photo is taken, your application will generate a temporary code that you will use to login.

 - Enter the temporary code.
 Once the photo is taken, your application will generate a temporary code that you will use to login.
 This code will change around every 60 seconds.
 You may see some form of a timer next to the code indicating how much longer it will work.
-Enter the current temporary security code from the app into the textbox in the Portal to confirm.
+Enter the current temporary security code from the app, without spaces, into the textbox in the Portal to confirm.

 You will be prompted to enter a new temporary code generated by your 2FA app whenever logging in on a new device, so make sure to keep the app so that you will be able to access future temporary security codes.